APHON Early Career Researcher Award

 - advances the care of children with cancer and/or hematological disorders and their families

 - shows significant promise for development into a program of research that will contribute to the scientific foundation for practice

 - Lead author for a data-based abstract accepted for oral presentation at an APHON conference

-- Maybe self-nominated or may have nomination submitted by another APHON member.
-If nomination submitted by another APHON member, the EBP/Research Committee may reach out to the nominee to obtain more detailed information to support evidence of a research portfolio if needed to support the nomination.
+- May be self-nominated or may have nomination submitted by another APHON member.
+If a nomination is submitted by another APHON member, the EBP/Research Committee may reach out to the nominee to obtain more detailed information to support evidence of a research portfolio if needed to support the nomination.

-Completed nominations must include the nominee's CV and two letters of recommendations that elaborate on the above criteria.
-Nominations must be submitted by May 29.
+Completed nominations must include the nominee's CV and two letters of recommendation that elaborate on the above criteria.
+Nominations must be submitted by June 30.
 Current members of the EBP/Research Committee are not eligible for this award.